 A vibrant and accessible arts community is one of the many gifts that our city offers us.
 We are grateful to have several local artists sharing their time and talents with us this spring.
 We hope you are able to participate and create 'art with artists' in our space!

-This six-week course is designed for everyone from those who have little or no experience in watercolor to more experienced painters.
+This four-week course is designed for everyone from those who have little or no experience in watercolor to more experienced painters.
 It will focus on getting comfortable with watercolor painting techniques and enjoying the process of painting.
 The basics of materials, techniques and "seeing" your subject will be explored.

 10:00 a.m. - 12:00 p.m.